taghead/Discord-TicTacToe/Games/TicTacToe/README.md

     - giphy_client      (Python Module)
     - mysql-connector   (Python Module)

+You must also have bot a Discord Bot Token https://discord.com/developers/docs/intro and GIPHY API token https://developers.giphy.com/docs/api/

 ### Environment Variables
 > The following variables are optional to declare, though doing so will prevent prompts from occuring when running the application.
 Applying the variables will allow the [setup.sh](/Games/TicTacToe/setup.sh) to set the values in [config.py](/Games/TicTacToe/config.py).